Current production in ring condensates with a weak link: Current production

-For the repulsive case, stirring the ground state with increasing velocity leaves the current practically constant, and a critical velocity is found at $\Omega\gtrsim 0.5$, $\Omega\in(0.5,\tilde{\Omega}_1)$, as shown in Fig.~\ref{fig:1dstirring} (c) (red line).
-This velocity marks the tip of the lowest and right swallowtail in the top plots of Fig.~\ref{fig:st3x3}, and is connected to the solution with one dark soliton through a set of unstable solutions~\cite{perezobiol20}.
+For the repulsive case, stirring the ground state with increasing velocity leaves the current practically constant, and a critical velocity is found at $\Omega\gtrsim 0.5$, $\Omega\in(0.5,\tilde{\Omega}_1)$, as shown in Fig.~\ref{fig:1dstirring} (c) (red/bottom line).
+This velocity marks the tip of the lowest and right swallowtail, and is connected to the solution with one dark soliton through a set of unstable solutions~\cite{perezobiol20}.
 The first excited state corresponds to the first vortex state and for $\alpha\gtrsim0$ contains two gray solitons.
-Its energy is represented by the crossing blue lines in Fig.~\ref{fig:st3x3} (b).
+Its energy is represented by the crossing blue and gray (upper) lines in Fig.~\ref{fig:1dstirring} (c).
 In the limit $\alpha\to0$, it turns into a plane wave with one unit of angular momentum.
-If this vortex is stirred, the current remains roughly constant for small velocities, and abruptly decreases to $J=0.5$ at $\Omega\lesssim 0.5$ as plotted in the blue line in Fig.~\ref{fig:1dstirring} (c).
-Finally, stirring the state with two dark solitons, abruptly produces a current in the direction {\it opposite} to the link's velocity, until a critical velocity is found at $\Omega>0.5$, see the orange line in Fig.~\ref{fig:1dstirring} (c).
+If this vortex is stirred, the current remains roughly constant for small velocities, and rapidly decreases to $J=0.5$ at $\Omega\lesssim 0.5$.

 The linear case, $g=0$, in panel (b) of Fig.~\ref{fig:1dstirring}, presents similar current dynamics, except that initial states are all static ($J=0$), and no critical velocities are encountered in any stirring.
 In this case, link velocities can be increased and decreased indefinitely.